surfingoldelephant/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Security/Get-Acl.md

   Descriptor Definition Language format.
 PowerShell uses the **GetSddlForm** method of security descriptors to get this data.

-Because `Get-Acl` is supported by the file system and registry providers, you can use `Get-Acl` to view the ACL of file system objects, such as files and directories, and registry objects, such as registry keys and entries.
+Because `Get-Acl` is supported by the FileSystem and registry providers, you can use `Get-Acl` to view the ACL of file system objects, such as files and directories, and registry objects, such as registry keys and entries.